damonallison/notes/edu/coursera/big-data/01-introduction-to-big-data/README.md

 ### Data Science : Getting Value out of Big Data

 * Data Science == Big Data -> Insight -> Action (Prediction)
-* Data Science and models is constantly improving.
+* Data Science and models are constantly improving.
 * Data Science : Intersection between math, business, and hacking.

 * You need to pick your domain within data science to focus on.